KDE/kde-builder/doc/kdesrc-buildrc/kdesrc-buildrc-overview.md

 (kdesrc-buildrc-overview)=
 # Overview of kde-builder configuration

-To use the script, you must have a file in your home directory called `.kdesrc-buildrc`, which describes the modules you would like to download and build, and any options or configuration parameters to use for these modules.
+To use the KDE Builder, you must have a file in your home directory called `.kdesrc-buildrc`, which describes the modules you would like to download and build, and any options or configuration parameters to use for these modules.